namirialgroup/esp-docs/docs/integrations/logout.md

 # Logout

-This page contains the reference for the logout SPID method
+This page contains the reference for the logout SPID method (NOT NECESSARY FOR SECOND LEVEL AUTHENTICATIONS!)

 > **GET environment_name/logout**